justin-napolitano/notebook.jnapolitano.io/content/posts/consumption/index.md

 Death smiled at me.
 He embraced me with his blade.
 He only cut halfway through.

 I still stand.
-Somehow I walk, I talk, I breathe.
+I walk.
+I talk.
+I breathe.
 I step forward to live.

 I live behind a computer screen.
 I sit and type.
 I sit and read.
 I sit and consume sex, smoke, and mirrors.

 I wanted to live.
-Now, I disgrace myself with filth  I accepted it for a time.
+Now, I disgrace myself with filth.
+I accepted it for a time.
 I am broke.
 I am dependent.
 I am sick.

 I hate it.
 I cannot liberate myself from all of it.
 I cannot truly be free.
 Decay will come.
 It is already here.